icebreaker-data/icebreaker-data-web/README.md

 ```

 - PR, merge to main.
-- Delete branch on GitHub or locally.
+- Delete branch on GitHub at the end of the Merge sequence.
+If you forget, you can delete from GitHub's branch view or a terminal command.
 ``` bash
 git push origin --delete branchname01
 ```